 The Hunger Games by Suzanne Collins

 The Hunger Games was one of the very first books I read for the Keeping Up With The Penguins Project.
 On the whole, I didn’t mind it, but I got the distinct impression that it was written initially as a stand-alone.
 It wasn’t until the final couple of pages that Collins opened up a door to a second book, and all I could think was: “Clearly, an editor has forced her to do this, because they know there’s money to be made in a successful dystopian YA series”.
 The story of this first installment had a really natural arc that that flowed to a conclusion, and then BAM: more story to come!
 Ugh.
 Most fans of the book don’t seem to take issue with it, though; I might be the only one who noticed.
 Other Hunger Games readers seem to focus their rage on the end of the series as a whole (and, in fairness, they’re probably right to do so – it was pretty crap).
-Read my full review here.
+Read my full review of The Hunger Games here.

 Me Before You by Jojo Moyes